Optimal Actuator Location of the Minimum Norm Controls for Heat Equation with General Controlled Domain: Relaxed Stackelberg game problem

 \bde Owing to Lemma \ref{Le.guo1}, we can denote the norm given by the functional $N F(\cdot)$ as $\|\cdot\|_{N F}$.
 It is clear that the space $\left(Y,~\|\cdot\|_{N F}\right)$ is a normed linear space.
-We set $\left(\overline{Y_q},~\|\cdot\|_{N F}\right)$ as the completion space of $\left(Y,~\|\cdot\|_{N F}\right)$. \ede
+We set $\left(\overline{Y},~\|\cdot\|_{N F}\right)$ as the completion space of $\left(Y,~\|\cdot\|_{N F}\right)$. \ede

-Along the same line in the proof of Lemma \ref{lemma2.2}, we have the following Lemma \ref{Le.guo2}. \bl Let $1\leq q<\infty$.
-Then under an isometric isomorphism, any element of $ \overline{Y_q}$ can be expressed as a function $\hat \f\in C([0,T); L^2(\Omega))$ which satisfies (in the sense of weak solution)
+Along the same line in the proof of Lemma \ref{lemma2.2}, we have Lemma \ref{Le.guo2}. \bl Under an isometric isomorphism, any element of $ \overline{Y}$ can be expressed as a function $\hat \f\in C([0,T); L^2(\Omega))$ which satisfies (in the sense of weak solution)

 and $N F(\hat\f)=\lim\limits_{n\rightarrow\infty}N F(\varphi(\cdot; z_n))$ for some sequence $\{z_n\}\subset L^2(\Omega)$, where $\varphi(\cdot; z_n)$ is the solution of \dref{stateRA} with initial value $z=z_n$. \el